sweinand/pricelevels/README.md

 2. Multilateral price indices:
     - CPD and NLCPD methods
     - GEKS method
-    - Multilateral systems of equations: Geary-Khamis, Iklé-Dikhanov-Balk, Geradi, Rao
+    - Multilateral systems of equations: Geary-Khamis, Iklé-Dikhanov-Balk, Gerardi, Rao

 Moreover, the package offers functions for sampling and characterizing price data.
 Details can be found in the package vignette.